kubernetes-sigs/kubebuilder/designs/helper_to_upgrade_projects_by_rescaffolding.md

 **Where**:

-- from: [Optional] If not informed then, by default it is the current directory (project directory).
-If the `PROJECT` file does not exist then it will fail.
+- input-dir: [Optional] If not informed, then, by default, it is the current directory (project directory).
+If the `PROJECT` file does not exist, it will fail.
 - to: [Optional] If not informed then, it should be the current repository.
 - no-backup: [Optional] If not informed then, the current directory should be copied to the path `.backup/project-name`
 - backup: [Optional] If not informed then, the backup will be copied to the path `.backup/project-name`